 We read on in Jeremiah 39:15 “While Jeremiah had been confined in the courtyard of the guard, the word of the Lord came to him”

-Be it the depths and darkness of the dungeon, the pit of the cistern or the guards prison, he receives God’s word and continues to be His servant, fulfilling his role and purpose as God’s prophet no matter the situation he found himself to be in.
-His communing with God was not dependent on his emotions and fears but instead continued despite them.
+Be it the depths and darkness of the dungeon, the pit of the cistern or the guards prison, he receives God’s word and continues to be His servant, fulfilling his role and purpose as God’s prophet no matter the situation he found himself in.
+His communing with God was not dependent on his circumstances, his emotions and fears but instead continued despite them.